theobori/tinywad/README.md

 # 🩸 tinywad

-A tiny tool to make some WAD extraction like images, sounds, etc..
+A tiny lib to manage WAD file like DOOM

 ## 📖 How to build and run ?